I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlfindsetbitsandclear.md

 <p><b>RtlFindSetBitsAndClear</b> either returns the zero-based starting bit index for a set bit range of the requested size that it cleared, or it returns 0xFFFFFFFF if it cannot find such a range within the given bitmap variable. </p>

 ## -remarks
 <p>For a successful call, the returned bit position is not necessarily equivalent to the given <i>HintIndex</i>.
 If necessary, <b>RtlFindSetBitsAndClear</b> searches the whole bitmap to locate a set bit range of the requested size.
 However, it starts searching for the requested range near <i>HintIndex</i>, so callers can clear such a range more quickly when they can supply appropriate hints about where to start looking.</p>

 <p>Callers of <b>RtlFindSetBitsAndClear</b> must be running at IRQL &lt;= APC_LEVEL if the memory that contains the bitmap variable is pageable or the memory at <i>BitMapHeader</i> is pageable.
 Otherwise, <b>RtlFindSetBitsAndClear</b> can be called at any IRQL.</p>

-<p>For a successful call, the returned bit position is not necessarily equivalent to the given <i>HintIndex</i>.
-If necessary, <b>RtlFindSetBitsAndClear</b> searches the whole bitmap to locate a set bit range of the requested size.
-However, it starts searching for the requested range near <i>HintIndex</i>, so callers can clear such a range more quickly when they can supply appropriate hints about where to start looking.</p>

-<p>Callers of <b>RtlFindSetBitsAndClear</b> must be running at IRQL &lt;= APC_LEVEL if the memory that contains the bitmap variable is pageable or the memory at <i>BitMapHeader</i> is pageable.
-Otherwise, <b>RtlFindSetBitsAndClear</b> can be called at any IRQL.</p>